meerkat-manor/marti/docs/distribution.md

 ## Compression

 Files can be compressed using a utility.
 A single compressed file can contain multiple files.
-The **marti** definition document applies to the compressed file and not to the contents, which could be multiple files.
+The **martiLQ** definition document applies to the compressed file and not to the contents, which could be multiple files.

-In the case of a compressed files, there should be a **marti** definition document in the compressed file.
+In the case of a compressed files, there should be a **martiLQ** definition document in the compressed file.

 Compression of files always occur before encryption.

-### Marti definition for Compressed File
+### martiLQ definition for Compressed File

 For a compressed file that is not encrypted, the distribution definition will be: